aditya-shrivastava/Find-Me-A-Mentor-Client/README.md

 * ExpressJS
 * MongoDB

-### To run in development mode follow the below steps:
+### To run in development mode, follow the below steps:

 `npm install`
 <br/>